-A tool to help you work out what the price of a taxi journey in Kota Kinabalu should cost.
+The Sabah Taxi Fare Calculator is a handy tool for helping you calculate what a taxi journey in Kota Kinabalu should cost.

-This excludes to/from airport, which is regulated differently.
+It excludes to/from the airport, which is regulated separately.

-Start typing the name of your destination / origin…
+Start typing the name of your destination, and then origin…

 Complaints About Taxis